maxiplux/simple-api-python-devops/README.md

 ### Prerequisites

 - Docker installed on your local machine.
-- DockerHub account.
 - Terraform
-- GitHub Actions
+- GitHub Actions ( Basic knowlage )
 - Git
 - aws CLI
-- AWS account in the .config file.
+- AWS account with your credentials in the .config file of your home machine.

 ### Steps